yuren527/MyLearningNotes/GitLearning/GitLearning.md

 git status
 git rm --cached <file>
-git restore --staged <file> //Restore the staged status of the file, do not affect the file in working area git restore <file> //Restore the file to last commit git commit -m"message"
+git restore --staged <file> //Restore the staged status of the file, do not affect the file in working area git restore <file> //Restore the file to last staged file git commit -m"message"
 ```
 git log commands